cmmid/cmmid.github.io/topics/covid19/_posts/2020-10-05-comix-reports.md

 ---

 # add the title of your project
-title: CoMix study - Social contact survey in the UK.
+title: CoMix study - Social contact survey in the UK

-description: Reports from CoMix social contact survey
+description: Reports from the CoMix social contact survey

 # delete any tags which aren't appropriate
 # if you need more tags, they can be created!
 Please discuss.